jasoncookdesign/sigilzero/content/artists/brian-g.md

 active: true

 featured_releases:
-  - "SZ003"
+  - "SIG003"

 featured_mixtapes: []

 genres_primary:
+  - "progressive house"
+  - "melodic techno"
-  - "techno"
+  - "neo trance"

 tags:
+  - "euphoric drive"
+  - "playful progression"
+  - "open-air energy"
-  - "driving"
+  - "melodic optimism"
-  - "warehouse"
+  - "crowd connection"
 ---

-Brian G leans into heavyweight techno with a focus on tension, release, and big-room impact, bridging classic influences with modern sound design.
+Brian G is a reminder that seriousness and fun don’t have to be opposites.
+Known for progressive sets that prioritize movement, melody, and connection, his sound leans into joy without sacrificing depth.

+Rooted in progressive house and melodic techno with flashes of neo-trance energy, Brian G’s music favors forward motion and big-room feeling—but always with a wink.
+It’s music that knows when to soar and when to smile, designed for long nights that don’t take themselves too seriously.

+His work on SIGIL.ZERO captures that balance: polished, crowd-aware tracks that feel expansive, positive, and effortlessly danceable.